lllIIIIlll/shared-lib/common/README.md

 ## Features

-- `yaml-property-source-factory`: A custom YAML property source factory that enables loading YAML configuration files in Spring applications.
+- `YAMLPropertySourceFactory`: A custom YAML property source factory that enables loading YAML configuration files in Spring applications.
+It provides seamless integration with Spring's property loading mechanism.
+- `JWTUtils`: Built-in support for JWT token handling and validation using the Nimbus JWT library.
+It provides type-safe claim extraction with null-safety handling, supporting various data types through generic type parameters.
+The utility helps prevent common JWT-related issues like type casting errors and null pointer exceptions.
+- `CachedHttpServletRequestWrapper`: A specialized HTTP request wrapper that enables multiple reads of the request body by caching the input stream data.
+This is particularly useful in scenarios where the request body needs to be processed multiple times, such as logging, request validation, and request processing.

 ## Installation